thebravoman/software_engineering_2013/class33_homework/21/README.txt

   Task3 - User can download a torrent for concrete epizode.(Hristiqn)

-  Task4 - Click to watch the embedded video from YouTube.(Martin)
+  Task4 - Click to watch the embedded trailer.(Martin)